0Cynthia/contacts.py/README.md

 # contacts.py
-obligatory contact manager cli application
+obligatory contact manager cli application. this code sucks please dont look at it.